 Clinton Global Initiative University

-Meet Social Changemakers in Chicago!
+Meet Social Changemakers!

 CGI University (CGI U) is a growing network of young leaders who are developing innovative solutions to some of the world’s most pressing challenges.
 Building on the successful Clinton Global Initiative (CGI) model, President Bill Clinton launched CGI U to engage the next generation of entrepreneurs and innovators from college campuses around the world.
 The CGI U meeting includes Plenary Sessions, Working Sessions, and other special events that provide participants with a wide variety of knowledge-sharing and networking opportunities.
 The program allows CGI U participants to discuss global issues, develop practical skills, identify potential partners, and formulate concrete plans of action for the months ahead.